 Operating Activities.
-Net cash provided by operations for the year ended December 31, 2015 was \$3.5 million.
-During 2015, we recorded net earnings of \$1.9 million, which included non-cash charges of \$754,000 for depreciation and amortization, \$342,000 for excess and obsolete inventory charges and \$168,000 of deferred income tax expense.
-During 2015, accounts receivable and accounts payable decreased \$570,000 and \$324,000, respectively, compared to the levels at the end of 2014, primarily reflecting the reduced level of business activity in 2015.
+Net cash provided by operations for the year ended December 31, 2016 was \$4.3 million.
+During 2016, we recorded net earnings of \$2.7 million, which included non-cash charges of \$599,000 for depreciation and amortization, \$269,000 for amortization of deferred compensation related to stock-based awards and \$226,000 for excess and obsolete inventory charges.
+During 2016, accounts receivable, accounts payable and inventories increased \$1.0 million, \$459,000 and \$384,000, respectively, compared to the levels at the end of 2015, primarily reflecting the increased level of business activity in 2016.
+Domestic and foreign income taxes payable increased \$549,000 during 2016 reflecting the increase in our profits and reduced net operating loss carryforwards to offset the taxes due on these profits than were available to utilize during 2015.
+Prepaid expenses and other current assets decreased \$295,000 during 2016 primarily reflecting the application of a \$242,000 overpayment of federal income taxes during 2015 against our federal income taxes payable for 2016.